GDPR and Thesaurus Software

 Some of the key changes that we’ve made that will affect our customers include;

-- From time-to-time when assisting with an employe query, in order to fully resolve the query the only solution for us is to request a backup of our customer's file.
+- From time-to-time when assisting with an employer query, in order to fully resolve the query the only solution for us is to request a backup of our customer's file.
 Whilst we did have security protocols in place for this we felt that we could make them even more secure.
 We've created an in-program support feature that allows users to automatically send a backup of their payroll to us through a secure channel.
-The benefits being that customer don't have to upload the backup to their email where they may forget to delete, but mainly on our side; the backup is saved centrally on a secure server and then automatically deleted after one week.
+The benefits being that customers don't have to upload the backup to their email where they may forget to delete, but mainly on our side; the backup is saved centrally on a secure server and then automatically deleted after one week.
 In our 2018 software, we are also including a new secure password recovery option.
 We have also worked on increased encryption of data files, just in case some hacker does manage to access your files.

 - We are in the process of completing internal IT audits on every company PC, deleting any unnecessary data.
 Going forward our plan is to run these audits regularly, as it is a great way for us to keep track of all the data that we hold and ensure we are not retaining anything unnecessary.